LoyalScriptX/ICG-Computer-Vision-using-tensor-flow/ICG-Computer-Vision-using-Tensorflow-20240713T051057Z-001 (1)/ICG-Computer-Vision-using-Tensorflow/Final Task/README.md

-Use this directory to upload your notebooks for the final task.
+This directory is designated for submitting notebooks related to the final task of the project ICG Computer Vision Using TensorFlow